-Brooke Fletcher, Miss Georgia USA 2015, is really thankful she wasn’t crowned Miss Georgia USA 2014.
-Timing, after all, is everything.
+Brooke Fletcher, Miss Georgia USA 2015, is really thankful she wasn’t Miss Georgia USA 2014.
+Because timing is everything.

 “With everything that has happened, I grew up more this past year than ever,” Fletcher says.

-Now where she is as a person—a busy, busy person—is Baton Rouge, site of this year’s Miss USA pageant.
+Now where she is as a person—an extremely busy person—is Baton Rouge, site of this year’s Miss USA pageant.
 It’s exciting.
 Cajun food.
 Photo shoots.
 Prelims.
 Appearances.
 More appearances.
 Rock climbing.
 Prepping.
 And, of course, controversy.

 “With everything that’s going on recently, more people are talking about Miss USA than ever,” Fletcher says.

-“At first we (the contestants) were all just kind of taken aback,” Fletcher says about learning that NBC dropped the pageant.
+“At first we (the contestants) were all just kind of taken aback,” Fletcher says.
 “Nobody saw it coming.
 It was unfortunate because we’d all worked so hard.
 We were like ‘what’s going to happen?’
 But we all had faith, we all came together.
 Everybody stayed positive.”

 However, the fallout over Trump’s comments continued.

-On Monday, five-time co-host Jeannie Mai announced she had cut ties with Miss USA, backtracking on on her original commitment to stick with the pageant.
+On Monday, five-time pageant co-host Jeannie Mai announced she had cut ties with Miss USA, backtracking on on her original commitment to stick with the organization.

 “I feel terrible that the women competing this year have fallen victim to current events,” Mai wrote on Instagram.